awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch_Synthetics_Canaries_Blueprints.md

 + Draw boundaries on the current baseline screenshot to designate areas of the screenshot to ignore during visual comparisons\.
 + Remove a screenshot from being used for visual monitoring\.

-For more information about using the CloudWatch console to edit a canary, see [Editing or deleting a canary](synthetics_canaries_deletion.md)\.
+For more information about using the CloudWatch console to edit a canary, see [Edit or delete a canary](synthetics_canaries_deletion.md)\.

 You can also change the canary run that is used as the baseline by using the `nextrun` or `lastrun` parameters or specifing a canary run ID in the [UpdateCanary](https://docs.aws.amazon.com/AmazonSynthetics/latest/APIReference/API_UpdateCanary.html) API\.